Stevenfavour/Linuxfundametal0/README26.md

 `npm fund` to verify our installation.

-We then update the package.json file in our project and update the script section to define a test command that run Jest.
+We then update the package.json file in our project and update the script section to define a test command that runs Jest.

 ```
 "scripts": {